yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

 off, wait again 0.2 seconds and move to  **wp\_pre\_drop** via an intermediate waypoint depending on the drop off waypoint.

-6. Switch the kind of object Pick-it is looking for if no products are safe to pick
+6. Switch the kind of object Pickit is looking for if no products are safe to pick
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: bash